Looking for an amazing Fuzhou itinerary?

 Just don’t get in anyone’s way and always obey any signage or roped-off areas and you’ll have a fascinating afternoon watching the Taoist monks.

-Once you’re done there it should be close to evening, so grab a taxi and head to Student Street.
+Once you’re done there it should be close to evening, so grab a taxi or Didi and head to Student Street.

 To put it frankly, you spend time in Student Street when you want to eat or shop.